shekhargulati/52-technologies-in-2016/02-sbt/README.md

 #### Add Dependencies

-To add `scalatest` dependency to your Scala sbt project, add the following line to `build.sbt`. sbt uses Apache Ivy dependency manager to perform automatic dependency management.
+To add `scalatest` dependency to your Scala sbt project, add the following line to `build.sbt`. `sbt` uses Apache Ivy dependency manager to perform automatic dependency management:

 ```scala
 libraryDependencies += "org.scalatest" % "scalatest_2.11" % "2.2.6" % "test"
 ```

-sbt exposes keys that are defined in [Keys.scala](http://www.scala-sbt.org/0.13/sxr/sbt/Keys.scala.html) to build.sbt.
+`sbt` exposes keys that are defined in [Keys.scala](http://www.scala-sbt.org/0.13/sxr/sbt/Keys.scala.html) to `build.sbt`.
 Keys are of three types: Setting Key, Task Key, and Input Key.
 From the [sbt documentation](http://www.scala-sbt.org/release/tutorial/Basic-Def.html),

-* SettingKey[T]: a key for a value computed once (the value is computed when loading the project, and kept around).
+* `SettingKey[T]`: a key for a value computed once (the value is computed when loading the project, and kept around).

-* TaskKey[T]: a key for a value, called a task, that has to be recomputed each time, potentially with side effects.
+* `TaskKey[T]`: a key for a value, called a task, that has to be recomputed each time, potentially with side effects.

-* InputKey[T]: a key for a task that has task line arguments as input.
+* `InputKey[T]`: a key for a task that has task line arguments as input.

-Syntax to add a library to build.sbt looks like as shown below.
+Syntax to add a library to build.sbt looks like as shown below:

 ```
 libraryDependencies += groupID % artifactID % version % configuration